Global cascades model: Model description

 To describe and understand global cascades, a network-based threshold model has been proposed by Duncan J. Watts in 2002.
 The model is motivated by considering a population of individuals who must make a decision between two alternatives, and their choices depend explicitly on other people's states or choices.
 The model assumes that an individual will adopt a new particular opinion (product or state) if a threshold fraction of his/her neighbors have adopted the new one, else he would keep his original state.
 To initiate the model, a new opinion will be randomly distributed among a small fraction of individuals in the network.
-If the fraction satisfies a particular condition, a large cascades can be triggered.(see Global Cascades Condition) A phase transition phenomenon has been observed: when the network of interpersonal influences is sparse, the size of the cascades exhibits a power law distribution, the most highly connected nodes are critical in triggering cascades, and if the network is relatively dense, the distribution shows a bimodal form, in which nodes with average degree show more importance by serving as triggers.
+If the fraction satisfies a particular condition, a large cascade can be triggered.(see Global Cascades Condition) A phase transition phenomenon has been observed: when the network of interpersonal influences is sparse, the size of the cascades exhibits a power law distribution, the most highly connected nodes are critical in triggering cascades, and if the network is relatively dense, the distribution shows a bimodal form, in which nodes with average degree show more importance by serving as triggers.

 Several generalizations of the Watt's threshold model have been proposed and analyzed in the following years.
 For example, the original model has been combined with independent interaction models to provide a generalized model of social contagion, which classifies the behavior of the system into three universal classes.
 It has also been generalized on modular networks degree-correlated networks and to networks with tunable clustering.
 The role of the initiators has also been studied recently, shows that different initiator would influence the size of the cascades.
 Watt's threshold model is one of the few models that shows qualitative differences on multiplex networks and single layer networks.
 It can furthermore exhibit broad and multi-modal cascade size distributions on finite networks.